Getting Started

 The Stuba API Service Interface supports HTTP 1.1 compression.

-We recommend that this header is specified for all requests as it can offer a significant performance improvement, especially for large availability searches.
+This header must be specified for all requests, as it is mandatory.
+Enabling this header provides significant performance improvements, particularly for large availability searches.